15 Important High Emotional Intelligence Benefits

 Michinov E. (2022).
 The Moderating Role of Emotional Intelligence on the Relationship Between Conflict Management Styles and Burnout among Firefighters.
 Safety and health at work, 13(4), 448–455.

-15. Reduced Risk of Suicidal Ideation and Behavior
+15. Reduced Risk of Suicidal Thoughts and Behavior

-Most concerningly, lower emotional intelligence is associated with an elevated risk of suicidal ideation and behavior.
-The inability to effectively cope with and regulate emotions may contribute to severe mental health challenges, emphasizing the critical role of emotional intelligence in overall well-being.
+Most concerningly, lower emotional intelligence is associated with an increased risk of suicidal ideation (thoughts) and behavior.
+The inability to effectively cope with and regulate emotions may contribute to severe mental health challenges, leading to hopelessness and suicide.

 Abdollahi, A., Hosseinian, S., & Rasuli, R. (2020).
 Emotional Intelligence Moderates Anhedonia and Suicidal Ideation in Depressed Patients.
 Psychological reports, 123(3), 660–673.